SmooversYT/smooversyt.github.io/_posts/2022-05-04-b4b-tendies-mod.md

 comments: false
 ---

-Welcome to day 3 of what I have just establish will be a full week of mods!
+Welcome to day 3 of what I have just established will be a full week of mods!

 Today's mod is the free tenderizer mod.
 Now, the way this mod works is that if you drop a piece of copper, it turns into a tenderizer instead. \(Also, you only drop one copper at a time, so don't worry about wasting all your cash.\)